ciena-frost/ciena-frost.github.io/markdown/08-contributing/01-frost-guide.md

 ---------------------------------------------
 ```

-## Creating component pages
+## Creating Component Pages
-To create a component page you must also create markdown files and folders where you wish to have your content appear.
-The markdown file will act as the description for the component page.
+Just like regular pages, component pages require the creation of markdown files and folders where you wish to have your content appear.
+The markdown file will act as the content of the description tab for the component page.

-  The package.json of the component must have the frostGuideDirectory where the value is equal to the markdown file location in the markdown folder(stripped of prefix and file extension *.md* ):
+The package.json file in the component's repository must have a frostGuideDirectory attribute where the value is equal to the markdown file location in the markdown folder (stripped of prefix and file extension *.md* ):

 ```json
 ...